OoStellarnightoO/OSEP_Notes/04 - Lateral Movement/Unconstrained_Delegation.md

-5) Load the DC machine account ticket into your current domain user; and attempt to DCSync
+5) Load the DC machine account ticket into your current domain user; and attempt to DCSync.
+Prior to loading mimikatz, you may need to find someway to disable defender.
+This can be done via a LOCAL high priv account (For example from LAPS) and disable the defender via another shell.

 ```csharp
 // Watch the quotation marks!